Thailand operates under the Hague Convention on intercountry adoption.

 - A criminal record check must be provided.
 Details of any criminal convictions must be furnished to the Thai Child Adoption Board for decision as to acceptability.

 The Department of Social Development and Welfare (DSDW) in Thailand allocates Australia with a quota of adoption applications each year.
 The quota allocated for 2017 is 20 applications.
 Please contact the central authority in your state or territory to discuss the individual quota for your state or territory.

 DSDW advises the number of approved applications in Thailand currently exceeds the number of children in need of intercountry adoption.
-The waiting time remains approximately three years from the time Thailand accepts the application, but some families may wait longer.
-Families should be prepared for the possibility of a long wait.
+The waiting time remains approximately two years from the time Thailand accepts the application, but some families may wait longer.
+The waiting time for younger children may be longer.

 The estimated Thai adoption fees and costs are AUD$1000.
 This does not include travel and accommodation costs, immigration fees, translation costs, or Australian government fees or incidentals.

 A fee of THB2000 is also payable to the Child Adoption Centre social worker when you are in Thailand to collect your child.
 The fee covers the cost of the child’s Thai passport, birth certificate translation and the transportation to collect these documents.

 Where the child being adopted is from a foster home outside of Bangkok, parents are expected to cover the cost of transport to bring the child to Bangkok.

 For more information on associated adoption costs, consult your relevant state or territory central authority and the Child Adoption Centre social worker.